aws-samples/amazon-aurora-labs-for-mysql/docs/win/ams-gdb/index.md

 !!! note
     Creating a global cluster based on the existing DB cluster is a seamless operation, your workload will not experience any disruption.
 You can monitor the performance metrics of the load generator started above, throughout this operation to validate.

+The global cluster, including the secondary DB cluster and instance may take up to 30 minutes to provision.

+???+ tip "While you wait..."
+    While you wait for the secondary DB cluster to provision, consider moving ahead and trying out the [Aurora Serverless labs](/win/ams-srvless-create/).
+You can always come back, when the secondary cluster finished deploying.

-The global cluster, including the secondary DB cluster and instance may take several minutes to provision.
-In order to connect to the DB cluster and start using it , you need to retrieve the DB cluster endpoints.
+In order to connect to the DB cluster and start using it, you need to retrieve the DB cluster endpoints.
 Unlike a regular DB cluster, only the **Reader Endpoint** is provisioned.
 The **Cluster Endpoint** is not being provisioned, as secondary DB clusters only contain readers, and cannot accept writes.
 The **Reader Endpoint** will always resolve to one of the reader DB instances and should be used for low latency read operations within that region.
 In the RDS console, go to the DB cluster detail view by clicking on the cluster DB identifier for the secondary DB cluster, named `auroralab-mysql-secondary`.

 The **Endpoints** section in the **Connectivity and security** tab of the details page displays the endpoints.
 Note these values down, as you will use them later.